-The BA (Hons) Art History and History offers students the opportunity to explore the rich artistic and architectural heritage of the past and the artistic practices of more recent times.
-Students can learn how to critically interrogate visual and material evidence, and to construct arguments about societies and cultures, their values, and identities through the analysis of art, architecture, material culture, and other media.
-Students can work with texts, from medieval chronicles to modern archives and newspapers.
+The BA (Hons) Art History and History offers students the opportunity to explore the rich artistic and architectural heritage of the past, learn how to interrogate visual and material evidence critically, and construct arguments about societies and cultures, their values, and identities.
+Students can investigate art; architecture; material culture; and texts, from medieval chronicles to modern archives and newspapers.

 The Arts Foundation Year at Lincoln provides an alternative integrated entry route onto a wide range of degree-level programmes in the College of Arts, including Animation, Architecture, Graphic Design, Creative Advertising, Illustration, Interactive Design, Interior Architecture and Design, Design for Exhibition and Museums, Fashion, Fine Art, and Product Design.

 The historic city of Lincoln has roots in Roman Britain, providing an inspiring context in which to explore architecture and learn about heritage and archaeology in relation to contemporary architectural design.

 Classical Studies at Lincoln offers the opportunity to explore and examine the history, culture, and language of the ancient Greek and Roman worlds to discover how they have influenced and shaped the society in which we live today.